 - HK is the top choice for product distribution within Asia.
 The city has the world’s 2nd best infrastructure in the form of a natural deep sea port, busiest cargo airport, a well-developed rail and road system;

 - The city’s strategic location makes it an ideal business gateway to Asia.
-A Hong Kong business setup allows foreign entrepreneurs easy access to the massive Chinese, Indian and Australian consumer markets;
+A Hong Kong business allows foreign entrepreneurs easy access to the massive Chinese, Indian and Australian consumer markets;

 - HK banks offer multiple currency personal and business bank accounts, including Japanese Yen, Chinese RMB, the Euro, US dollar, and other major currencies;

 - The city is the historic import and export hub of the Asian continent.
 A large number of international trading companies and banks are based here which provide excellent trade finance facilities.
 Furthermore, strength of the city’s shipping and transportation sector attracts the world’s leading freight forwarders and shipping and insurance companies;

 - HK is deemed as the most business friendly city in Asia.
 The city’s liberal policies attract both foreign investors and qualified labor from across Asia.
 Plus, it is the most preferred venue for international exhibitions and conferences.

 - HK is Asia’s 3rd most liveable city, comprising of a multinational resident population.
 Plus, the city provides well-developed infrastructure for residential accommodation, tourism, banking, entertainment, and business;

 - HK boasts highly skilled labor with a literacy rate of 96% and a computer literacy of around 95%.
 Furthermore, most skilled employees are bilingual in English and either Cantonese or Mandarin;

 - Employees in HK understand the corporate culture in mainland China.
 Therefore, trading and doing business with the Chinese becomes very easy for HK resident company;